bryanlzl/bryanlzl/README.md

 ---

-I'm a [Final Year Undergraduate @ NTU](https://www.linkedin.com/in/bryanlzl/) with a passion in front-end web development and automation in Singapore.
+I'm a [Master of Computing student @ NUS](https://www.linkedin.com/in/bryanlzl/) with a passion in front-end web development and automation in Singapore.
 I use RPA tools such as UiPath Studio and build on frameworks like React.js, ReactNative, TailwindCSS etc.

 <h3>Things I code with</h3>
 <div>